mendersoftware/mender-docs/06.Artifact-creation/05.Server-side-generation-of-Delta-Artifacts/docs.md

 ### Requirements on a device

 !!!
-This is available from the mender-client version 3.5 or the 3.6 Mender Product Bundle.
+This feature is available starting from the Mender Client version 3.5 or the Mender Product Bundle version 3.6.

 To support the server-side generation of Delta Artifacts, your device must report the availability of the `mender-binary-delta` Update Module to the server.
 This will happen automatically if you are building your firmware using Yocto and the `meta-mender` layer.